 A “Periodontist”?
 The word “periodontal” literally means “around the tooth”.
 Periodontal disease also known as “gum disease” or pyorrhea, is a chronic bacterial (plaque) infection that damages the gums and bone supporting the teeth.
 Plaque left long enough can become calcified (called calculus or tartar).
 Left untreated, it can lead to tooth loss.
 More importantly, research links periodontal infection to more serious problems, such as cardiovascular disease, diabetes and pre-term, low-birth-weight babies.
 As ongoing research continues to define how periodontal disease is linked to these and other health problems, good oral health is essential.
-As you can see, good periodontal health is a key component of a healthy body!
+As you can see, good periodontal care is a key component of a healthy body!

 Many factors such as oral hygiene habits, genetics, stress, general health conditions, medications and tobacco use may have contributed to your disease and can influence treatment effectiveness and disease recurrence.
 Periodontists are dental professionals who specialize in treating periodontal disease.
 Your periodontist has recommended a tailored treatment plan to repair the damage, restore health and improve the function and/or esthetics of your smile.